The application process is now closed for summer 2019.

 Applications will be available around December 1st, 2018, and are due February 1, 2019.

 The fellowship is from May 28 - August 2.

 Through the University of Colorado Cancer Center's Cancer Research Summer Fellowship Program, every summer 35 to 40 college undergraduate students and a few advanced high school students are given the opportunity to spend ten weeks in our laboratories at the University of Colorado Anschutz Medical Campus, University of Colorado Boulder and other Denver-area health care institutions.

-The goal of the program is to engage scientific curiosity in the next generation of scientists, challenging qualified college undergraduates and exceptionally gifted high school students to consider a cancer-related careers in the future.
+The goal of the program is to engage scientific curiosity in the next generation of scientists, challenging qualified college undergraduates and exceptionally gifted high school students to consider a cancer-related career in the future.

 Accepted fellows are required to attend orientation, develop goals & objectives, participate in bi-weekly lectures, a field trip, and a poster session during the course of their ten week fellowship.

 Learn about the program requirements.

 When you apply to be a fellow, you select three faculty members and projects you would like to work on during your fellowship.
 These projects range from identifying breast cancer subtypes to conducting correlative biological assays for some of our Phase I clinical trials.

 Identify a project and preceptor that matches your interests.